Reflecting the colours of Kooljaman.

 Not so many moons ago it was dirt all the way.
 The long dusty track is only dusty for half the distance as it once was, 90km to be exact.
-However the Cape road massage be it not as long is still a full body treatment.
+However, the Cape road massage is not as long but is still a full-body treatment.

 Red earth, red dust, sunshine and warmth – there’s a rawness to this road that belies the beauty of where it is taking you.

 Kooljaman http://www.kooljaman.com.au/ is one of the most vibrant spectacular coastal environments in Australia.
-There are only a scattering if any that blend the elements as naturally or as stunningly.
+There is only a scattering if any that blends the elements as naturally or as stunningly.

 Few locations offer the sublime colour contrasts of Kooljaman.
 An exquisite composition of white beaches, pindan cliffs, blue skies, turquoise oceans and green bush.

 “What fills the eyes fills the heart” – Irish Proverb.